-16th Martin Luther King Day of Service, in collaboration with local businesses, we will collect school supplies to donate to the Roosevelt and Linglebach public schools from 10am – 12pm to celebrate and commemorate the life and legacy for Rev. Dr. Martin Luther King, Jr. You can drop your donations off at 6353 Germantown Avenue.
+15th Martin Luther King Day of Service, in collaboration with local businesses, we will collect school supplies to donate to the Roosevelt and Linglebach public schools from 10am – 12pm to celebrate and commemorate the life and legacy for Rev. Dr. Martin Luther King, Jr. Please drop donations off at 6353 Germantown Avenue.
 ALL DONATIONS ACCEPTED!

 4th – Welcome America: Ring out Freedom and Independence in Germantown, Celebrate independence with prominent historic sites: Cliveden; Concord School House; and Johnson House.
 Features reenactments, Bell Ringing, guided tours and storytelling surrounding the history of the abolitionist movement.
 11am – 4pm FREE TO THE PUBLIC!

-7th Revolutionary Germantown Festival – The 1777 Battle of Germantown is reenacted throughout the day and features family friendly activities.
+6th Revolutionary Germantown Festival – The 1777 Battle of Germantown is reenacted throughout the day and features family friendly activities.
 Visit education and public information tables while you enjoy diverse food vendors.
-Take a tour at Johnson House to learn about the roles that African Americans played in the battle, the abolition movement, and brave freedom seekers, aided by the Johnsons – a family of Quakers.
+Take a tour at Johnson House to learn about the roles that African Americans played in the battle, the abolition movement, and brave freedom seekers, aided by a brave family of Quakers.
 10 am – 4 pm FREE TO THE PUBLIC!